miyazakh/wolfHSM/docs/draft/async-crypto.md

 The Final request sends whatever partial data remains in the client's buffer (0 to `BLOCK_SIZE - 1` bytes) with `isLastBlock = 1`.
-The server handles MD5-style padding and produces the final digest.
+The server handles the padding and produces the final digest.
 The Final response copies the digest to the caller's output buffer and resets the `wc_Sha*` context (via `wc_InitSha*_ex`, preserving `devId`).